redis/redis-doc/commands/xinfo-consumers.md

 * **name**: the consumer's name
 * **pending**: the number of pending messages for the client, which are messages that were delivered but are yet to be acknowledged
-* **idle**: the number of milliseconds that have passed since the consumer last interacted with the server
+* **idle**: the number of milliseconds that have passed since the consumer last interacted with the server (Example: `XREADGROUP`)
+* **inactive**: the number of milliseconds that have passed since the consumer last successfully interacted with the server (Example: `XREADGROUP` that actually read some entries into the PEL)

 @reply